 Alspector v Alspector, OR 454, 9 DLR (2d) 679

-(Formal Validity) – An Ontario couple wedded according to Jewish custom, but did not obtain a marriage license because they had intended to move to Israel, where their union was binding.
-The husband later died while they were still living in Ontario.
-His family sought to deny his widow financial relief by challenging the validity of the marriage.
-Interpreting s.33 of the Marriage Act, the courts contended that the couple’s intention to comply with the Act was sufficient to validate the marriage, and that technical irregularities does not nullify a marriage that has been entered in good faith.
-The Court of Appeal pondered whether the provisions in the Marriage Act are mandatory or merely intended as administrative directives, and concluded that nullifying a marriage as a consequence for noncompliance is conditional and not absolute.
-This was an important decision in defending the validity of common-law marriages.
+(Formal Validity) – An Ontario couple wedded according to Jewish custom, but did not obtain a marriage license.
+Upon his death, the husband's family challenged the validity of the marriage in order to deny his widow financial relief.
+The courts contended that the couple’s intention to comply with the Act was sufficient to validate the marriage, and that a technical irregularity does not nullify a marriage that has been entered in good faith.

 Heil v Heil, SCR 160, 1 DLR 657

-(Non-consummation - Invincible repugnance) - An Ontario doctor applied to have his marriage annulled, claiming that his wife, whom was absent throughout most of their marital life, was incapable of consummating the marriage.
-The Supreme Court concluded that the wife was indeed psychologically incapable of having sexual relations and therefore affirmed the trial judge’s decision to allow the annulment.
-Following G v G, AC 349, the SCC stipulated that, in order to support a claim of non-consummation, a spouse cannot have simply refused sex, but must be either physically unable to consummate or have an "invincible repugnance” toward the prospect of it.
+(Non-consummation - Invincible repugnance) - The Supreme Court concluded that the wife in this case was psychologically incapable of having sexual relations and therefore allowed the marriage to be annulled.
+The court stipulated that, in order to support a claim of non-consummation, a spouse cannot have simply refused sex, but must be either physically unable to consummate or have an "invincible repugnance” toward the prospect of it.

 Iantsis v Papatheodorou, 1 OR 245, 15 DLR (3d) 53

-(Mistake) The wife in this case wanted her brief marriage to be voided, stating that her husband, who was born in Greece, tricked her into the marriage so that he might improve his chances of remaining in Canada.
-She alleged that they never cohabited and that after he applied for citizenship, he refused to meet his marital obligations.
-The judges found that immigration fraud does not constitute a grounds for an annulment unless the deception causes the party to make a mistake regarding the nature of the ceremony, or with the identity of one of the parties to the marriage.
-It also set the precedent that marriage is more than a simple civil contract, so the requirements to annul a marriage as a result of fraud is more rigorous than would be for a regular civil contract to be set aside.
+(Mistake) The wife wanted her brief marriage to be voided, stating that her husband, a Greek national, tricked her into the marriage so that he might remain in Canada.
+The couple never cohabited and the husband allegedly refused to meet his marital obligations.
+The court found that immigration fraud does not constitute a grounds for an annulment unless the deception causes the party to make a mistake regarding the nature of the ceremony, or with the identity of one of the parties to the marriage.
+The decision established that the requirements to annul a marriage is more rigorous than setting aside a regular civil contract.